Biometric Photo Requirements Guide

 Can I smile in a biometric photo?

 No. Biometric photos require a neutral expression with mouth closed.
-Smiling can interfere with facial recognition software.
+Smiling changes facial geometry (cheekbones rise, eyes narrow) which can interfere with facial recognition software during border control verification.

 Why are glasses often not allowed in biometric photos?

-Glasses can cause glare, shadows, or obscure the eyes - all of which interfere with facial recognition systems.
-Many countries now require glasses to be removed.
+Glasses can cause glare, shadows, or obscure the eyes—all of which interfere with facial recognition systems that measure eye position and distance.
+Many countries now require glasses to be removed for all passport photos.

 Ready to Create Your Biometric Photo?

-Use our free tool to resize your photo to exact biometric specifications.
+Use our free tool to resize your photo to exact biometric specifications for any country.

 Resize Your Photo - Free